This post was featured in Dr. Dobb’s as part of a series focusing on enterprise teams making the switch to Git.

 In this three part blog series I will focus on the biggest migration Atlassian has done – migrating the 11-year-old JIRA codebase from SVN to Git.
 What obstacles did we encounter?
 What lessons did we learn?
 And most importantly, how did we do it without sacrificing active development on JIRA?
 We hope that sharing this experience helps anyone approaching a similar migration.

 We’ll focus on Git, because JIRA moved to Git, but everything in this series applies equally to Mercurial.
 At Atlassian, we use both.
+For those looking to make the switch themselves, here is a full set of comprehensive Git tutorials to get you started.

 Migrating a big code base is not without cost.
 The first thing you will need to answer – both for yourself, your bosses, and the people who work for you – is what will DVCS bring us, and why is it worth the cost of migrating?